 Anatomy & Physiology 2 (H) 1 Credit Gr.
-10, 11, 12 Course: 4407
+10, 11, 12 Course: 4407 Anatomy & mysiology 2 (m) I Ci Cuit 011 10, 11, 11 Course, 4407

 Continues the exploration of anatomy and physiology with the student of the endocrine, circulatory, lymphatic, respiratory, digestive, excretory and reproductive systems.
 Students make use of extensive labs, computer simulations and dissections.
 This course is for highly motivated students who intend to pursue a medical field.